talkr-app/gif-talkr/README.markdown

 **Note: This project has been deprecated.
-Please check out [Talkr Choices](https://choices.talkrapp.com) for an example of a superior method, which converts GIF to APNG files (see [talkr-apng](https://github.com/talkr-app/talkr-apng)) Loading times and memory usage are improved dramatically with APNG, the implementation uses only a single canvas, and PNG files fully support transpacency.**
+Please check out [talkr-apng](https://github.com/talkr-app/talkr-apng) instead for a superior method.
+Loading times and memory usage are improved dramatically with APNG, the implementation uses only a single canvas, and PNG files fully support transpacency.**

 # Overview